apache/arrow/docs/source/developers/contributing.rst

    thoughtful in their responses, and they help developers who are spread across many timezones to participate more equally.

 .. dropdown:: :fa:`pencil` Improve documentation
-   :title: h5
    :animate: fade-in-slide-down
+   :class-title: sd-fs-5
+   :class-container: sd-shadow-md

    A great way to contribute to the project is to improve documentation.
 If you found some docs to be incomplete or inaccurate, share your hard-earned knowledge